dulikagamage/COMP3005-Assignment03/README.md

   Also, install the following if you do not have it already:

       pip3 install psycopg2
-  Navigate to the directory in which the a3.py file is stored and
+  Navigate to the directory in which the a3.py file is stored.
-  enter the following into your command prompt or terminal:
+  Enter the following into your command prompt or terminal:

       python a3.py